 Abarim Publications' online Biblical Greek Dictionary

 The verb καλεω (kaleo) means to call.
-It stems from the same ancient proto-Indo-European root gal-, to call or scream, from which we get our English verb "to call" and which also yielded the Latin noun gallus, meaning rooster.
+In epic poetry (Homer and followers), this verb is spelled identical to the verbs κλειω (kleio), to shut, and κλεω (kleo), to celebrate.
+It stems from the same ancient Proto-Indo-European root gal-, to call or scream, from which we get our English verb "to call" and which also yielded the Latin noun gallus, meaning rooster.
 That means that to the ancients the rooster was known as a caller, and that relates the rooster to the wolf, which was known in Latin as lupus, from the Greek λυπη (lupe), meaning sorrow.
 The German verb klagen means to lament or complain, and stems indeed from our root gal-.
 The name Galatia relates to the ethnonym Celt, which is of unknown origin but which would have reminded people of both our verb καλεω (kaleo), the noun gallus (which is identical to the Latin adjective meaning Gallic), and even the Greek noun γαλα (gala), meaning milk.

 Mammals start their life drinking milk, and lactose persistence (the ability to digest milk after infancy) is a relatively new development in human history.
 The mutation was probably with us for a long time but didn't start to make much of a positive difference until the rise of agriculture.
 It ultimately took hold mostly in Europe, where a culture of adult-milk drinking emerged.
 In literature, however, drinking milk remained associated with infancy.
 That means that in literary conscience, white Europeans weren't "adult milk drinkers" but rather "perpetual babies".
 Milk is the proverbial food for those who can't sustain themselves and hence call out for help.